dlbewley/demo-autofs/argo-apps/readme.md

 Details on configuring the External Secret Operator are below.

-## Installing External Secret Operator
+## Installing the External Secrets Operator

 Install a version of ESO which supports the 1password-sdk provider.
 The 1password-connect provider is deprecated provider and the operators in the OpenShift catalog as of 2025-08 are based on ESO 0.10.0.